TechnicalPursuit/TIBET-Examples/pizza/README.md

 });
 ```

-The remaining logic is processed by the `tagCompile` method on the
+The `this.compile(null, true)` logic here ultimately results in the `tagCompile`
-`pizza:orderstatus` Type, one of TIBET's tag processing lifecycle methods.
+method of the `pizza:orderstatus` type being invoked.

-The `tagCompile` method in question makes a determination based on order content
+The `tagCompile` method makes a determination based on order content whether to
-whether to render instructions or order status information.
-It also determines
+render instructions or order status information.
+It also determines the
-the `disabled` state of the `Cancel Order` button.
-While this functionality
+`disabled` state of the `Cancel Order` button.
+While this functionality could be
-could be managed in markup, for test/demo purposes it's been placed in a
+managed in markup, for test/demo purposes it's been placed in a compiled tag.

-compiled tag.
+With this final piece in place we've covered everything from construction of the
+server's `/order` route through handling response data from that route.

 ## Summary

 The pizza application's goal is to provide a testbed for, and demonstration of,
 core TIBET functionality across the full stack.

-Server logic resides at the top project level while client logic resides under
-the `public` subdirectory.

 This document has outlined some of the major aspects of the application, the
 TIBET feature set, and the TIBET documentation suite.

+Application server logic resides at the top project level in numerous
+directories, the most important of which are `plugins`, `routes`, and `mocks`.

+Primary client types are in `public/src`, general purpose types are found in
+`public/src/types`, and the various tags are found in `public/src/tags`.

 We invite you to explore further by digging into the project code, playing with
 the project's template files, source code, and other features.

 Happy hacking!

 -- Team TIBET